The Carrots NightWalk 2014:

 Carrots NightWalks Go National

 If you are looking for a fitness challenge, or you or a loved one has been affected by glaucoma, join one of this year's 'Carrots NightWalks'.
-For the first time, this fantastic event will take place in Birmingham, Cardiff and Glasgow as well as in London, with all four NightWalks taking place at the same time on the same night: Friday 20 September 2013.
+In 2014, the Carrots NightWalks will take place in 3 major cities around the UK, during National Eye Health Week.
+Each walk will feature a 6 mile 'family friendly' route and a 15 mile 'challenging' route, and will take place during the following times on the following dates:

 These fun night-time sponsored walks are 'flagship fundraising events', helping to raise thousands of pounds for research to prevent sight loss and treat eye disease.

-Last year, over 400 participants – many dresses as carrots or sporting orange wigs! – raised over £150,000 for eye research, with £15,000 being devoted to glaucoma research as part of the partnership between Fight for Sight and the International Glaucoma Association.
-This year, the IGA is looking for a total of 35 walkers (five each in Birmingham, Cardiff and Glasgow and twenty in London) with the intention of raising even more for vital glaucoma research.
+Last year, over 400 participants – many dresses as carrots or sporting orange wigs!
+Over thwe past three years £300,000 has been raised for eye research, with £15,000 being devoted each year to glaucoma research as part of the partnership between Fight for Sight and the International Glaucoma Association.
+This year, the IGA is looking for a total of 30 walkers with the intention of raising even more for vital glaucoma research.

 Anyone can be a Carrots NightWalker: for those wanting a real challenge, there's a 15 mile walk which takes in each city's iconic landmarks; and if that sounds too challenging, there's an equally scenic 6 mile route which has proved popular with families.